animal-tree/Writing-stuff/Simpler/Corpuscular.md

-# Special Relativity Arises in a Corpuscular Universe
+# How Special Relativity Can Arise in a Corpuscular Universe